emojicode/emojicode.github.io/src/guides/packageAPI.md

 ```

 An initializer handler is slightly different from a method handler as it returns
-`void.
+`void`.
 If you want a Nothingness initializer to return Nothingness, you can set
 the value field of the this object to `NULL`, like so:
 `stackGetThisObject(thread)->value = NULL;`.
 This is the only case in which you
 may assign the `value` field.